Cybersecurity Labelling Scheme (CLS)

 The CLS also aims to help manufacturers stand out from their competitors and be incentivised to develop more secure products.
 Currently, consumer smart devices are often designed to optimise functionality and cost.
 They also have a short time-to-market cycle, where there is less scope for cybersecurity to be incorporated into product design from the beginning.

-For a start, CSA will introduce the CLS to Wi-Fi routers and smart home hubs.
-These products are prioritised because of their wider usage, as well as the impact that a compromise of the products could have on users.
+The CLS was first introduced to cover Wi-Fi routers and smart home hubs.
+These products were prioritised because of their wider usage, as well as the impact that a compromise of the products could have on users.
+It has since been extended to include all categories of consumer IoT devices, such as IP cameras, smart door locks, smart lights and smart printers.

 To encourage adoption of the scheme, CSA will waive the application fees for the CLS for one year until 6 October 2021.